Cherreads

 The storm came without warning.

-That was what the nurses remembered afterward — not the boy, not the mother's screaming, not the way the monitoring equipment flatlined for eleven seconds and then resumed as though nothing had happened.
+That's what the nurses remembered afterward.
+Not the boy, not the mother's screaming, not the way the monitors flatlined for eleven seconds and then started up again like nothing had happened.
 What they remembered was the storm.
-How it had materialized over the city in the span of a single hour, black and swollen and wrong, the kind of wrong that made veteran meteorologists go quiet in front of their screens.
-It was simply not there, and then it was — complete, enormous, without explanation.
+How it had appeared over the city in under an hour — black and swollen and wrong, the kind of wrong that made experienced meteorologists go quiet in front of their screens.
+One minute it wasn't there.
+The next it was.
+Fully formed.
+Enormous.
+Unexplained.

 Rena Voss had been in labor for sixteen hours when the lights first flickered.

 She didn't notice.
-She was somewhere beyond noticing — some animal country of pain and effort where the only things that existed were the next breath and the next push and the voice of the midwife telling her she was almost there, almost, just a little more.
-Her husband held her hand so tightly that she would find bruises on her knuckles the following morning, purple and specific, shaped exactly like his fingers.
-She would keep those bruises for two weeks.
-She would miss them, quietly and without telling anyone, when they faded.
+She was somewhere beyond noticing — deep in that animal place of pain and effort where the only things that exist are the next breath and the next push and the midwife's voice telling her she's almost there, just a little more.
+Her husband held her hand so tightly she'd find bruises on her knuckles the next morning — purple, specific, shaped exactly like his fingers.
+She kept those bruises for two weeks.
+When they faded, she missed them.
+She never told anyone that.

 The boy was born at 2:47 in the morning.

-This was the second thing the nurses remembered.
-A silence in the delivery room that lasted four, five, six seconds — long enough to become its own event, its own held breath, its own prayer — while the doctor worked and the storm hammered the windows and Rena said please in a voice so small it barely qualified as a word.
-And then the boy breathed, and the crying came, thin and furious and exactly right, and everyone in that room exhaled at once with the specific collective relief of people who had been holding something without meaning to.
+That was the second thing the nurses remembered.
+A silence in the delivery room that lasted four, five, six seconds — long enough to become its own event, its own held breath, its own quiet prayer — while the doctor worked and the storm hammered the windows and Rena said *please* in a voice so small it barely counted as a word.
+Then the boy breathed.
+Then came the crying, thin and furious and exactly right, and everyone in that room exhaled at once with the particular relief of people who hadn't realized they'd been holding their breath.

 Everyone except the woman in the corner.

-She was standing near the supply cabinet, half-hidden in the shadow cast by the fluorescent light that had been flickering all evening.
+She was standing near the supply cabinet, half-hidden in the shadow of the fluorescent light that had been flickering all evening.
 She wore a grey dress.
-Her feet were bare against the hospital floor.
-No one had seen her enter.
-No one saw her leave.
-She was simply there, and then — when the second nurse turned to look properly, to find the face that matched the presence she had been peripherally aware of for the past several minutes — she wasn't.
+Her feet were bare on the hospital floor.
+Nobody had seen her come in.
+Nobody saw her leave.
+She was simply there — and then, when the second nurse turned to look properly, to find the face that matched the presence she'd been vaguely aware of for the last few minutes — she wasn't.

 The cabinet doors were closed.
 The shadow was empty.

-Later, when the nurses talked about that night — quietly, among themselves, in the way people talk about things they cannot explain — the woman in the corner was the detail that kept surfacing.
+Later, when the nurses talked about that night — quietly, among themselves, the way people talk about things they can't explain — it was the woman in the corner that kept coming up.
 Not the storm.
 Not the eleven seconds.
-The woman, and the expression on her face that none of them could describe except that it was not a stranger's expression.
+The woman.
+And the expression on her face that none of them could quite describe, except that it wasn't a stranger's expression.

 Her lips had been moving.